kdesrc-build is a tool to allow you to easily build KDE from its source repositories.

 - Easily supports building specific branches, tags, or even revisions of a module (or all of KDE software).

 - Supports many build systems.
 It's even possible to build many non-KDE software projects in a pinch (for instance, CMake can be built from its own git sources if your distribution does not have CMake packages).

-- Supports speedy initial checkouts of modules (KDE Git projects only) by using the snapshots already available on the KDE project network.
+- Supports speedy initial checkouts of modules (KDE Git projects only) by using the releases already available on the KDE project network.

 - Supports a "dry run" mode (the --pretend) option so that you can experiment with different settings non-destructively.

 - kdesrc-build can download modules (both initial checkout and updates) even while building modules that have already been updated.